watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-conversational-search/README.md

 This starter kit has multiple examples of how to configure language models with IBM watsonx Assistant for conversational search.

+1. The first example shows how to use [Elasticsearch search as input to a watsonx model](#example-1-connect-your-assistant-to-watson-discovery-and-watsonx-via-custom-extensions)
 1. The first example shows how to use [Watson Discovery search as input to a watsonx model](#example-1-connect-your-assistant-to-watson-discovery-and-watsonx-via-custom-extensions)
 1. The second example shows how to use [semantic search output as input to a watsonx model](#example-2-connect-your-assistant-to-hugging-face-milvus-and-watsonx-via-custom-extensions)
 1. The third example shows how to use [Watson Discovery search as input to the IBM watsonx tech preview language model](#example-3-connect-your-assistant-to-watson-discovery-and-watsonx-tech-preview-language-model-via-custom-extensions).